assely/documentation/posttype.md

 ##### Inserting Query Exception

-The `createdOrFail` method will insert new post, but when error occurs `Assely\Database\QueryException` will be thrown.
+The `createdOrFail` method will insert new post, but when an error occurs `Assely\Database\QueryException` will be thrown.

 ```php
 $movies->createOrFail([